BudddyDudeGuy/Night-City-Refined/README.md

 # Introduction

-Cyberpunk 2077 Enhanced is a [Wabbajack](https://www.wabbajack.org/) modlist for Cyberpunk 2077, and it is exactly what the title says: Cyberpunk 2077, but better.
+Night City Refined is a [Wabbajack](https://www.wabbajack.org/) modlist for Cyberpunk 2077, and it is exactly what the name says: Cyberpunk 2077, refined.
 Better driving, guns, enemies, quests, economy, and a lot more.
 In-game files were adjusted by hand and mods were curated from a lot of talented authors to improve the gameplay loops, fix bugs, and add quality of life features.

 The vision for this list was to never add a mod that obstructed the vanilla vision of Cyberpunk 2077's gameplay and lore.
 It is meant to be as immersive and lore friendly as possible, with combat that is challenging but still balanced.
 My brother and I have played and re-played it over hundreds of hours and several full playthroughs, and it is as stable, performance friendly, and bug free as we could get it.